 .
 There have also been "toon training" sessions, in which Doggy D. Dachshund, a toon based on old black and white animation toons and one of the few recurring characters, teaches Conroy how to harness the power of the "funny bone" to create all the gags that you see in cartoons.
 It often lampshades the common gags and devices of animation

-Conroy Cat is also part of a series of animated shorts that can be seen on Alex Dudley's YouTube channel
+shorts can be seen on Alex Dudley's YouTube channel

 , Newgrounds page

-where he showcases all his other toon ideas, including his upcoming Web Animation
+, the latter being where he showcases all his toon ideas, including his Web Animation

 series, Kassandra Goddess Of Awesome

-The Cartoon Chronicles of Conroy Cat provides examples of:
+The Cartoon Chronicles of Conroy Cat provides examples of the following tropes:

 - Accessory-Wearing Cartoon Animal: Conroy and Doggy, and sometimes whatever other other toon is the guest for the day.
 Lampshaded here.